 - Compile or update the non-legal information about your special needs child.
 If you suddenly come down with a severe fever and have to isolate and can’t communicate, will your child’s substitute caretakers have easy access to information about emergency numbers, medication, and daily care?
 Create a binder or accessible computer file with the information that will be needed quickly in a pinch.

-Although estate planning may seem overwhelming, our attorneys can guide you through the process and provide ideas drawn from real life to help you put a plan in place and help you keep it up to date with your own changing circumstances.
+Although estate planning may seem overwhelming, the attorneys at Parker Counsel Legal Services, a special needs law firm, can guide you through the process and provide ideas drawn from real life to help you put a plan in place and help you keep it up to date with your own changing circumstances.
 We’re here when you need us.